huuff/vuelma/NOTES.md

   * Might use a scoped slot, receiving all the elements and passing the ones corresponding to this page by the slot attributes.
 * **BaseCard**
 * **BaseTabs**

+## Known issues
+* The Vue compiler goes crazy every time I use more than one two-way binding (as in `BaseDropdown`).
+I just disable it and go with my life because it works and the error message is absolutely nonsensical.